-In the consolidated result, we report that the commercial dynamics of Grupo Nutresa has been positive, with the categories of greater frequency of consumption in the home contributing significantly in the mitigation of sensitive businesses.
+In the consolidated result, we report that the commercial dynamics of Grupo Nutresa in the last weeks has been positive, with the categories of greater frequency of consumption in the home contributing significantly in the mitigation of sensitive businesses.

 Finally, we reiterate that Grupo Nutresa has a diversified business model, a good liquidity position, and the financial and operational solvency required to continue managing in a timely and effective manner the emerging risks derived from the present situation.